 Choosing the right content form will also depend on which platforms you intend to share them.
 Either way, uploading regular content and a robust social media presence is necessary to stay on top of customer’s minds when they’re ready to purchase.

 Crafting great content is useless until you can promote it on different channels.
-Besides search engine optimisation (SEO) tactics, you must identify the appropriate content marketing platforms and channels to reach the right audience and generate leads.
+Besides search engine optimisation (SEO) tactics, you must identify the appropriate content marketing platforms to reach your target audience and generate leads.

 For instance, B2B companies can focus on the largest social network for professionals, which is 277% more effective for lead generation than the two other popular social media channels.
 The very nature of the said platform makes it effective in influencing decision-makers and other executives.
-Comparatively, creative service providers, like fashion designers, visual artists, and photographers, can showcase their work on popular image and video-sharing channels.
-Note that your business can explore and use as many channels as possible to reach the target audience effectively.
+Comparatively, creative service providers, like fashion designers, visual artists, and photographers, can showcase their work on popular image and video-sharing marketing channels.
+Note that your business can explore and use as many platforms as possible to reach the right people effectively.

 A lead magnet is a digital asset that compels your site visitors to provide their information in exchange for access.
 It must provide awareness and knowledge that hooks a user’s interest, coax them to engage with your brand, and persuade them that your offers are worth buying.
 Sometimes, you need to attach an incentive with the content, like a free trial, product sample, or discounts for every purchase and referral.

-A lead magnet can be any content that your potential buyers enjoy consuming, such as:
+A lead magnet can be any content that your potential customers enjoy consuming, such as:

 These are just some great types of content used in content marketing.